 “Greyhound is currently reviewing Governor Abbott’s newly released executive order and has no further comment at this time,” the one-sentence statement from the company said.

 Still, the bus service was busy moving migrants from one place to another Wednesday evening, hours after the governor issued his orders.

-Evelin, a 27-year-old Guatemalan mother, sat close to the McAllen bus station door with her three-year old daughter by her side.
+Evelin, a 27-year-old Guatemalan mother, sat close to the McAllen bus station door with her 3-year old daughter by her side.
 The pair entered the U.S. a few days ago.
 They spent two nights sleeping on the ground under the Anzalduas International Bridge without a blanket and surrounded by mosquitoes.
 CBP set up a temporary outdoor processing site there in late January to help with the limited processing space throughout the Rio Grande Valley Border Patrol sector.

 Over the last couple of months, the agency began to struggle to find space for the thousands of migrants who cross every day through the area.